sumuzhao/CycleGAN-Music-Style-Transfer/README.md

 www.youtube.com/channel/UCs-bI_NP7PrQaMV1AJ4A3HQ

-## Dataset

-All the data we used to generate the audio samples on Youtube and for the evaluation in the paper can be downloaded here https://goo.gl/ZK8wLW

 ## Model Architecture

 Our model generally follows the same structures as CycleGAN, which consists of two GANs arranged in a cyclic fashion and trained in unison.

 <img src="imgs/Picture1.png" width="700px"/>